A 12 Step Guide to Home Furnishings eCommerce

 Flat Rate: Some retailers offer the same shipping rate regardless of which products are purchased.
 A good practice is to first calculate how much it will cost on average to ship an order.
 This will help determine if retailers can afford this offer.

-Who will benefit: Businesses selling similar sized items or low shipping cost.
+Who will benefit: Businesses selling similar-sized items or low shipping costs.

-In-Store Pick-Up: Invite customers to pick up their order in-store.
-In-Store pick-up will allow for a face to face business experience.
+In-Store Pick-Up: Invite customers to pick up their orders in-store.
+In-Store pick-up will allow for a face-to-face business experience.